coredns/coredns/plugin/bind/README.md

 If several addresses are provided, a listener will be open on each of the IP provided.

 Each address has to be an IP or name of one of the interfaces of the host.
+If the given argument is an interface name, and that interface has serveral IP addresses, CoreDNS will listen on all of the interface IP addresses.

 ## Syntax